Kevinpgalligan/LOVETRIS/README.md

 ### Description
-An AI that plays this variant of Tetris: <https://qntm.org/hatetris>
+An AI that plays HATETRIS: <https://qntm.org/hatetris>

 ### Setup
 trivial-gamekit package has manual installation steps, see: https://github.com/borodust/trivial-gamekit

 ### TODO
-* Evolve parameters for brute force search, see how good it can get.
-* Springboard, use existing records as a runway.
 * Search tree stats: node depths, distribution of heuristic scores, average ply, number of nodes / space occupied.
 This can be used to inform what sorta search depth will be feasible.
+* Another round of evolution.
+* Run the game w/ search depth as big as possible.
+* Springboard, use existing records as a runway.
 * MCTS (trade-off between reward & exploration).

 ### Usage